menix-os/menix/doc/src/kernel/modules.md

 Device drivers are grouped by function.
 For example, all USB drivers are in `/modules/drv/usb/`.

 ## Other languages
-menix has module support for all languages that can produce a dynamic library without external runtime support (-ffreestanding, etc).
+Menix has module support for all languages that can produce a dynamic library without external runtime support (-ffreestanding, etc).

 The build system supports C, C++ and Rust at the moment of writing this.